Skip to content

 Practical Tips for Booking Accommodation in Lisbon

-A few insider tips can save you money and improve your experience when booking where to stay in Lisbon.
+A few things that can save money and prevent the most common booking mistakes when deciding where to stay in Lisbon.

-Book early for summer: June through September is peak season, and the best properties — especially boutique hotels and well-located apartments — sell out months in advance.
-Booking three to six months ahead is recommended for travel between May and October.
+Book early for summer: June through September is peak season, and the best properties sell out months ahead.
+Booking three to six months in advance is realistic for travel between May and October.

-Consider shoulder season: March to May and October to November offer significantly lower prices, fewer crowds, and still-pleasant weather.
-Many hotels drop rates by 20 to 40 percent outside peak summer, and you will enjoy shorter queues at attractions too.
+Consider shoulder season: March to May and October to November bring significantly lower prices, fewer crowds, and still-pleasant weather.
+Hotels typically drop rates 20 to 40 percent outside peak summer, and attraction queues are shorter too.

-Ask about air conditioning: Lisbon summers can be hot (regularly exceeding 35°C in July and August).
-Air conditioning is standard in hotels but not always present in older guesthouses or budget apartments — always verify before booking if you are visiting June through September.
+Ask about air conditioning: Lisbon summers regularly exceed 35°C in July and August.
+Air conditioning is standard in hotels but not always present in older guesthouses or budget apartments — verify before booking if you are visiting June through September.

-Think about luggage logistics: If staying in hilly Alfama or Bairro Alto, consider taking a taxi from the airport directly to your accommodation, and ask your host about the best vehicle drop-off point.
-Dragging suitcases uphill on cobblestones is genuinely difficult.
-Many hosts will meet you at a flat access point and help carry bags.
+Think about luggage logistics: If staying in hilly Alfama or Bairro Alto, take a taxi from the airport directly to your accommodation and ask your host about the best drop-off point.
+Pulling suitcases uphill on cobblestones is genuinely hard.
+Many hosts will meet you at a flat access point.

 ETIAS from 2026: Travelers from visa-exempt countries (US, UK, Canada, Australia, and others) now need an approved ETIAS travel authorization before entering Portugal.
 Apply online before your trip — the process takes minutes and approval is usually instant.